doubleope/Experimentation-Of-Checkpointing-In-Parallel-Computing/setting-up-scr.md

 #### Do the following:
 <pre>
-sudo yum install openmpi-devel.i686 export PATH=/usr/lib/openmpi/bin:$PATH
+sudo yum install openmpi-devel.x86_64 export PATH=/usr/lib64/openmpi/bin:$PATH
-sudo yum -y install glibc-devel.i686 glibc-devel
 </pre>

 #### Find the directory where SCR was installed: